- Search Graduate Jobs

 - Sign up

-- starstarstarstarstar3.9GradAustralia surveyed 31 graduates working at Department of Education and Training.
+- starstarstarstarstar3.9GradAustralia surveyed 31 graduates working at Department of Education.
 Read on to get an insider’s view on life as a graduate.
 31 responses.

 - Having the opportunity to engaging in international multilateral fora on behalf of the Australian Government.

 - Engaging work that shapes national education policy in Australia, and touches the lives of most Australians.